TheRealBenForce/toproms/README.md

 ### short term
 - Searches a director for rom folders and makes a new folder of the 50 most popular roms

 ### long term
 - Support for japanese roms
 - Different dimensions such as rating
 - More than 50 games
+- Best guess at all roms in a series

 ## personal goals
 - improve my OOP
 - Experiment use fuzzy searching
 - Learn postman
+- Use a real logging module

+## To Do
+- Argparse to pass a paid api key and get more than 200 results back
+- Parameterize how many roms you want either by count or size on disk
+- Parameterize threshold to match a game